berivanyavuz/Cyclist_Bike_Share_Case_Study/04_ANALYZE.md

 ## Analyze

-Data is organized and formatedd.
+-Data is organized and formated.

-In overview
+-In overview

     -In 2021  4,527,016 users

               2,500,587 members

               2,026,429 casuals